HamoCorp/OVR-Dancers-Tool/README.md

 ## adding bindings

-Add a binding to toggle hands on and off
+Add a binding in settings to toggle hands on and off

 <img width="462" height="99" alt="bindinging" src="https://github.com/user-attachments/assets/ae77120c-aa02-4a6b-bf43-1b42e9f0be91" />